microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/00-prerequisites.md

 To see if this tool is installed.

 You can copy-and-paste the lines that follow to run the commands, or you can set your IDE to run the current line in a Terminal window.
-In Visual Studio Code or Azure Data Studio, these are called "Keybindings": https://code.visualstudio.com/docs/getstarted/keybindings and you can set the command to run the current line from a text file in the default terminal to any key you like:
+In [Visual Studio Code or Azure Data Studio, these are called Keybindings](https://code.visualstudio.com/docs/getstarted/keybindings) and you can set the command to run the current line from a text file in the default terminal to any key you like:

 *Preferences* | *Keyboard Shortcuts* | *Terminal: Run Selected Text in Active Terminal*

+In other IDE systems you can configure the current line to run in a terminal, or simply perform all of these commands from a Terminal window.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkbox.png?raw=true"><b>Step 1: Log in to Azure</b></p>